Sean-OBrien95/veg-life/README.md

 - Safari

 All features that are on multiple pages (eg. Logo, Nav bar, Social media links) will only show up as tested in the first page they appear on, but have been tested on all pages.

+All things that link to other pages, eg, posts or profile, have been tested that they bring to the correct page.

 ## Home page testing